The Juliana Theory: Post-breakup

-An official MySpace blog posted on February 8, 2007 gave an update on Josh Fiedler starting new band Vesta and Josh "Chip" Walters playing drums in his new band called Crushing Ground.
+An official MySpace blog posted on February 8, 2007, gave an update on Josh Fiedler starting new band Vesta and Josh "Chip" Walters playing drums in his new band called Crushing Ground.

-An August 16, 2009 Drive By Media story teased that The Juliana Theory may be reforming after comments left by the official Juliana Theory Twitter page suggested "good things are coming. we promise".
+An August 16, 2009, Drive By Media story teased that The Juliana Theory may be reforming after comments left by the official Juliana Theory Twitter page suggested "good things are coming. we promise".

-On October 5, 2009 former lead singer Brett Detar posted an announcement on his official website that a Juliana Theory Rarities & B-Sides Album was in the works and will be available sometime in the near future.
+On October 5, 2009, former lead singer Brett Detar posted an announcement on his official website that a Juliana Theory Rarities & B-Sides Album was in the works and will be available sometime in the near future.

 Vesta

 In 2008 The Juliana Theory members Joshua Fiedler, Joshua Kosker and Chad Alan began writing and recording music with a new band called Vesta.
-The group played their first show on April 25, 2009 in Bowling Green, Ohio.
+The group played their first show on April 25, 2009, in Bowling Green, Ohio.

 Around this time the group was working on their first album.
 The recording was done by Pittsburgh musician and recording engineer, Jonathan Gunnell.

-On October 6, 2009 Vesta, released their debut EP independently called 0.1 Daylight's Coming.
+On October 6, 2009, Vesta, released their debut EP independently called 0.1 Daylight's Coming.
 Once again Gunnell recorded and mixed the release, but mastering was completed by Garrett Haines at Treelady Studios.
 In 2010, two additional songs were added and the album was released by Paper Fist Recordings.

 Reunion

-On December 14, 2009 the band announced that they will be playing 2 reunion shows in the summer of 2010 to celebrate the 10 year anniversary of the release of Emotion Is Dead.
+On December 14, 2009, the band announced that they will be playing 2 reunion shows in the summer of 2010 to celebrate the 10 year anniversary of the release of Emotion Is Dead.
 They plan on playing the entire record, in order, as well as a selection of other fan favorites.

-A Facebook update on January 20, 2010 gave the seven final tour dates that the band would be playing.
+A Facebook update on January 20, 2010, gave the seven final tour dates that the band would be playing.

-On January 25, 2010 a NYC show was announced at Highline Ballroom for Friday, August 20, 2010.
+On January 25, 2010, a NYC show was announced at Highline Ballroom for Friday, August 20, 2010.
 The band played Emotion Is Dead as well as a greatest hits set.

 On March 23, 2010, Mightier Than Sword Records released Understand This Is a Dream on vinyl as the second installment in their 10th Anniversary Series.

 In August 2010, the band released a 28-song B-sides and Rarities album for online purchase only.
 The album was mastered by Jonathan Gunnell who had been working with Vesta on their debut release.

-On Saturday September 11, 2010 the band said one final goodnight at The Altar Bar (since closed) in Pittsburgh where they donated all of the ticket sales to the Mario Lemieux Foundation.
+On Saturday September 11, 2010, the band said one final goodnight at The Altar Bar (since closed) in Pittsburgh where they donated all of the ticket sales to the Mario Lemieux Foundation.

 On August 19, 2016, American record label Mind Over Matter Records re-issued Deadbeat Sweetheartbeat as a double LP with four bonus tracks.

 On April 17, 2017, the band announced a North American summer reunion tour, celebrating their 20th anniversary.
-The tour will also include the Vans Warped Rewind at Sea, sailing from New Orleans to Cozumel October 28 through November 1, 2017.
+The tour also included the Vans Warped Rewind at Sea, sailing from New Orleans to Cozumel October 28 through November 1, 2017.